 - 2.38 With a small settlement based around Park Street Mill ('Le Parkmulle') dating back to before the Roman Conquest, Park Street is the most historic of the Parish's three villages and houses the majority of the area's listed buildings. - 2.39 As with Bricket Wood, Park Street lies on the Abbey Line with a station opening in 1858, albeit in a different position from today's station which opened in 1890.
 A second station, How Wood, opened in 1988.
-With a small settlement based around Park Street Mill ('Le Parkmulle') dating back to before the Roman Conquest, Park Street is the most historic of the Parish's three villages and houses the majority of the area's listed buildings.

 2.40 The 'original' Park Street, along with the smaller habitations of Frogmore and Colney Street, lay on the Watling Street Roman Road (latterly the A5 London to Holyhead arterial road and now designated the A5183).
 Bordering this road, and within the Park Street Frogmore Conservation Area, can be found the majority of the village's historic buildings; in particular the Grade II listed Park Street Mill.
-Several nearby cottages are also Grade II listed, as are Burston Manor on the village's eastern flank and Moor Mill (now a restaurant) in Colney Street.
+Several nearby cottages are also Grade II listed, as are Burston Manor on the village's western flank and Moor Mill (now a restaurant) in Colney Street.